Value of a Business or Professional Practice

 Usually by an appraisal.
 The court looks to the fair market value of the business.
 This is a hypothetical number of what the business would be worth if it were sold.
 Often it is believed that the value of the business is based upon one preferred approach – an income approach.
 In an income approach, the future income stream of the business is discounted back to present cash dollars.
 There are many critical calculations in using an income approach.
 A second approach to value a business is a market based approach.
-Such approaches are quite similar to an appraisal of real estate with three comparables.
+Such approaches are similar to an appraisal of real estate with three comparables.
 Therefore, using a market based approach, an valuator focuses on sales of similar businesses.
-A third approach to valuing a business focuses on the asset based approach and focuses on the assets of the business.
+A third approach to valuing a business uses the asset-based approach and focuses on the assets of the business.

 Can you explain a bit more about the income approach to valuing a business?

 In theory the value of an interest in a business, or in a professional practice, depends on the future benefits that will accrue to that interest, with the value of the future benefits discounted back to a present value by an appropriate discount (capitalization rate).
 The discount rate is a critical element.
 The difference of a point or two may make a significant difference in value.

 In a buyout agreement, the partners or other shareholders may buyout the interest of a party who is withdrawing.
 Is this buyout agreement evidence of value?

 Yes, but it is not controlling.
 The judge may also consider other evidence of value.